Islam Khan I

-Shaikh Alauddin Chisti (1570–1613; known as Islam Khan Chisti) was a Mughal general and the Subahdar of Bengal.
-He transferred the capital of Bengal from Rajmahal to Dhaka and renamed it Jahangirnagar.
+Shaikh Alauddin Chisti (1570–1613; popularly known as Islam Khan Chisti) was a Mughal general and the Subahdar of Bihar and later Bengal.
+He transferred the capital of Bengal from Rajmahal to Sonargaon and founded the city of Jahangirnagar.
 He was awarded the titular name of Islam Khan by Mughal emperor Jahangir.

 Early life

 Islam Khan was a playmate of Jahangir in childhood.
 Khan and Jahangir were foster cousins; Khan's paternal aunt, whose father was Salim Chisti, had been the foster mother of Jahangir.
 Qutubuddin Koka was Khan's first cousin also.
 He was first appointed as the Subahdar of Bihar.

 Subahdar of Bengal

 Islam Khan was appointed the Subahdar of Bengal in 1608.
 His major task was to subdue the rebellious Rajas, Bara-Bhuiyans, Zamindars and Afghan chiefs.
-He arrived Dhaka in mid-1610.
+He arrived in Dhaka in mid-1610.

 He fought with Musa Khan, the leader of Bara-Bhuiyans and by the end of 1611 he was subdued.
-Islam Khan also defeated Raja Pratapaditya of Jessore, Raja Ramchandra Basu of the Chandradwip Kingdom at the Conquest of Bakla and Raja Ananta Manikya of Bhulua.
+Islam Khan also defeated Raja Pratapaditya of Jessore, Raja Ramchandra Basu of the Chandradwip Kingdom during the Conquest of Bakla and Raja Ananta Manikya of Bhulua.
 Then he annexed the kingdoms of Koch Bihar, Koch Hajo and Kachhar.
 Thus he took total control over Bengal.
 He moved the capital of Bengal to Dhaka from Rajmahal.
 He renamed Dhaka to Jahangirnagar.